As ABA president-elect nominee, Mary Smith says her North Star is member service

 Deborah Enix-Ross is the current president-elect and will begin her one-year term as president at the close of the annual meeting.
 Enix-Ross would pass the gavel to Smith after the 2023 ABA Annual Meeting in Denver.

 Smith believes strongly in consistent leadership, and she plans to do whatever she can to help Enix-Ross and the association as president-elect.
 She says she will let the ABA’s mission—“to serve equally our members, our profession and the public by defending liberty and delivering justice as the national representative of the legal profession”—and goals guide her work.

 “No. 1 is to serve our members,” Smith says.
 “I want to help law students establish their practice, help young lawyers become better lawyers and help lawyers who are in the thick of their career or later in their career.
 That’s my North Star and the association’s North Star.”

 Open to possibilities

-Smith, an enrolled member of the Cherokee Nation, is believed to be the first female Native American president-elect nominee of the ABA.
+Smith, an enrolled member of the Cherokee Nation, is the first female Native American president-elect nominee of the ABA.

 She grew up in Chicago and didn’t immediately gravitate to law because she didn’t know any lawyers.
 She enjoyed math and science just as much as English.
 She majored in mathematics and computer science at Loyola University Chicago, and after graduating in 1984, she worked as a systems programmer.